Hornbill-Docs/data-imports-guide/data-imports-guide/users/azure/overview.md

 The program that performs the import is fairly lightweight and doesn't require much in the way of hardware to run.
 It can be run on virtualized or physical hardware running any version of Windows currently supported by Microsoft, but basic guidelines are as follows:

 * Operating System - Microsoft Windows, 32 or 64-bit, current/LTS, desktop/server
-* CPU - One or more cores
+* CPU - Intel-compatible, one or more cores
 * RAM - 4GB minimum

 ### Network